TheArturthur/CoppermindScraper/Cosmere/Terris.md

 Due to their familiarity with iron, they have seven different words to describe it.

 ### Religion
 Much of what was known about Terris religion was lost upon the Ascension of the Lord Ruler as he attempted to assimilate everyone to the imperial faith.
 However, the Terris people continued to try and remember their old practices, and over time managed to uncover more of their ancestral faith.
+Despite losing their religion, they unknowingly maintained its precepts in Terris culture, temperance, faith, and understanding.
 They believed in a set of texts known as the Terris Prophecies, passed down from their god, Preservation, in order to stop Ruin and protect the world.
 The central idea behind the prophecies is that, eventually, a savior known as the Hero of Ages would arrive and use the power sealed in the [[Well of Ascension\|Well of Ascension]] to save the world.
 This legend was also present to some degree in Khlennium, where the called this prophesized saviour the Rabzeen.
 [[Realmatic theory\|Realmatic theory]] was part of the ancient Terris religion.
 The Terris term for [[Preservation\|Preservation]] was "Terr" as it meant "to preserve" in their language.

 #### Post-Catacendre Religion
 >“*...Metal is your life.
 Metal is your soul.
 You preserve us, and so we will be yours.*”
-\- Tellingdwar giving the evening recitation[33]
+\- Tellingdwar giving the evening recitation[35]

 Post-Catacendre religious practices changed from the pre-Final Empire practices, though they continue to worship Preservation, who they believe preserves them and their people.
 They do evening recitations of worship for Preservation.
 [[Fortune\|Fortune]], [[Investiture\|Investiture]], [[Identity\|Identity]], and [[Connection\|Connection]] are major catechisms of both Feruchemy and Terris belief.
 Though they do not teach what all of these do, holding them to be beyond human understanding, much like God.